Written By: Mike Laquerre

 - Document Preparation Fee: Charge for the cost of preparing legal papers. ($450-$550) Documents related to the immovable property. ($100-$200 depending on the length and complexity of the abstract)

 - Proration of Property Taxes: Typically, the buyer will pay that percentage of the property taxes corresponding to the percentage of the year that the buyer will have owned the property.
 The lender may also collect property taxes on a monthly basis in the escrow account.
 If your property taxes are escrowed, you may pay up to several months in advance, which will be collected at closing, and deposited into the escrow account.
-The amount will vary depending on how long for that year the buyer will own the property and the assessed value of the property.
+In addition, the amount will vary depending on how long for that year the buyer will own the property and the assessed value of the property.

 Other Common Costs: